openstack-archive/fuel-specs/specs/9.0/murano-fuel-plugin.rst

   Fuel 8.0 environment which is going to be upgraded to 9.0 with Murano from plugin.

-* Murano OSTF tests will be kept in Fuel 9.0, without any changes and will be removed in Fuel 10.0 release.
+* Support for plugin installation would be added in OSTF tests for 9.0.
+  Support for non-plugin installation would be left in 9.0 tests.
+  In 10.0 release tests should be reworked to support only Murano plugin installation.

 * Murano tests in CI: these tests should verify base Murano plugin deployment on Fuel 9.0 and should run on every commit to Murano plugin